-9. Would trucks be included?
+7. Would trucks be included?

 Yes.
-Trucks, regardless of the number of axles, would be subject to the same toll increase as passenger vehicles.
+All trucks would be subject to the same toll increase as passenger vehicles.

-10. What is the discount for commuters who use more than one bridge during their commute?
+8. What is the discount for commuters who use more than one bridge during their commute?

 Under RM 3, commuters (including carpoolers) who pay tolls on two bridges during commute hours will receive a 50 percent discount on the RM 3 portion of the toll paid on the second crossing within a one-day period.
-For example, after tolls are raised by \$1 in 2019, a commuter would pay 50-cents on the second trip rather than \$1.
-Toll payers must pay their tolls via FasTrak® to be eligible for this discount and trips on the Golden Gate Bridge do not count towards this discount.
+For example, after tolls are raised by \$1 in 2019, a commuter would pay 50 cents on the second trip rather than \$1.
+To be eligible for this discount, tollpayers must use FasTrak[®] to pay their tolls.
+Trips across the Golden Gate Bridge do not count toward this discount.

-11. How would the RM 3 vote be tallied across counties?
+9. How would the RM 3 vote be tallied across counties?

 Similar to Regional Measures 1 and 2, approved by Bay Area voters in 1988 and 2004 respectively, the measure would be approved if it receives a majority of support from all voters voting on the measure.
-Voters in all nine Bay Area counties would consider this measure, unlike Regional Measures 1 and 2 which were voted on by just seven of the nine counties (these measures did not appear on the ballot in the counties of Napa and Sonoma).
+Voters in all nine Bay Area counties would consider this measure, unlike Regional Measures 1 and 2 which did not appear on the ballot in Napa County or Sonoma County.

-12. How much money would be raised by RM 3?
+10. How much money would be raised by RM 3?

 Based on current traffic volumes, each dollar generates approximately \$125 million in annual toll revenue.
 The Regional Measure 3 Expenditure Plan identifies projects that would be funded if voters improve a toll increase of \$3 over six years.
-The annual revenue would be used to finance a \$4.5 billion slate of highway and transit capital improvements along with \$60 million annually to provide new bus and ferry service in congested bridge corridors and improved regional connectivity at the future Transbay Terminal.
+Funds from this increase would be used to finance a \$4.5 billion slate of highway and transit projects, provide \$60 million each year to operate new bus and ferry services in congested bridge corridors and to improve regional connectivity at the soon-to-open Transbay Transit Center in downtown San Francisco.

-13. What accountability and oversight provisions are included in the measure?
+11. What accountability and oversight provisions are included in the measure?